 Not only can a DeckLink card be used to output video signals, but it can also be used to input video from a camera for your live stream.We want you to be familiar with two terms that are often used interchangeably, but have a significant difference:

 Graphics Outputs: Your computer will likely come with one or more “graphics” outputs, such as HDMI, DVI, or DisplayPort.
 When connected to a projector or a computer display, the computer’s operating system will send a signal to these outputs just as it does your main operator display.

 Video Outputs: ProPresenter can make use of video devices (PCIe cards and Thunderbolt equipment) that provide SDI outputs.
 These are video devices and will not show up in the operating system unlike the graphics outputs.
 Video outputs are only usable by software written for them, such as ProPresenter.
 We often reference the DeckLink Duo2 (4 SDI connectors) and DeckLink Quad 2 (8 SDI connectors) as two inexpensive ways to add outputs to your computer.
 These are PCIe cards, so if you’re using a desktop computer and have an appropriate PCIe slot available, you can install it internally.
-If you are using a laptop, or computer hardware with Thunderbolt, you can use an external PCIe chassis connected to Thunderbolt 3 ports and put the DeckLink card inside of the chassis.
+If you are using a laptop, or computer hardware with Thunderbolt, you can use an external PCIe chassis connected to Thunderbolt 3 or 4 ports and put the DeckLink card inside of the chassis.

 Note that DeckLink cards are not a replacement for the computer’s GPU.
 They simply give you additional inputs and outputs.
 You still want a higher-powered GPU when running multiple screens.